strangetom/RecipeFinder/README.md

 * Gain familiarity with using databases to store and retrieve information.

 The fuzzy search is implemented using ```lib_fts``` from [forrestthewoods](https://github.com/forrestthewoods/lib_fts) on Github.
+The json parsing is implemeted using ```json.hpp``` from [nlohmann](https://github.com/nlohmann/json) on Github.

 ### Installation
 1. Download the latest version from the [releases](https://github.com/strangetom/RecipeFinder/releases) page
 2. Mark as executable ```chmod +x RecipeFinder```
 3. On first run, the database will need creating.
 From the Options menu, choose _update database_.

-Note that the program requires Qt 5.8 to run.
+Note that the program requires Qt 5.9 to run.
 This program also assumes the following folder structure:
 ```
 .
 RecipeFinder
 recipes.db
-├── Beef/
-├── Chicken/
-├── Dessert/
-├── Images/
-├── Lamb/
+├── json/
-├── Pork/
+├── html/
-├── Seafood/
+├── images/
-└── Veggie/
 ```
-The ```Images/``` folder must exist.
-The recipes reside in the other folders as \*.md files.
-These folder names can change.
+The ```images/``` folder must exist.
+The json and html files must have the same names.
+The json is used to populate the database and the html is used to display the recipes when they are selected.

 ### Demo